 Muscle function was assessed by strength tests and muscle phosphorylcreatine levels were checked by MRI.

-RESULTS: Creatine improved muscle function in the upper and lower body of women with fibromyalgia by up to 10 percent on average.
+RESULTS: The Creatine improved muscle function in the upper and lower body of the women with fibromyalgia by up to 10 percent on average.
 “It means that creatine can improve the patient’s physical capacity, which may be impaired in fibromyalgia.”says Professor Bruno Gualano.